 In demand annually with some of America’s finest orchestras, and described as a “genuine talent" by the Atlanta Constitution Journal, Portuguese-American Jacomo Rafael Bairos enjoys an emerging international career which is diverse, creative and inclusive.
 As the Amarillo Symphony’s 17th Music Director and Conductor, and Co-founder and Artistic Director of Nu Deco Ensemble, Bairos’ imaginative and energetic leadership has fostered a collaborative spirit for presenting great art at the highest levels.
 Through community partnerships and engaging outreach programs, as well as his dedication to facilitating young composers and musicians, Bairos has deepened these ensembles reach as a vehicle for cultural expression, artistic growth and positive community impact.

-2015/16 season debuts include the National (Washington, DC), and San Diego Symphony Orchestras, as well as subscription performances with The Grand Rapids and Knoxville Symphony Orchestras.
+2015/16 season debuts include the National (Washington, DC), San Diego and Oaxaca (Mexico) Symphony Orchestras, returns to the St. Louis Symphony and Florida Orchestra, as well as subscription performances with Grand Rapids and Knoxville Symphony Orchestras.
 Previous subscription engagements include the Atlanta, Singapore, Alabama, Liepzig, and Charleston Symphony Orchestras, as well as the Malaysian Philharmonic Orchestra, the Orquesta Sinfónica Provincial of Santa Fe Argentina and the Orquesta Sinfónica Universidad de Guanajuato of Mexico.
-Additionally, he has appeared with the St. Loius, Jacksonville, North Carolina, and Charlotte Symphony Orchestras, along with the Los Angeles Chamber Orchestra, Orquesta National do Porto Portugal, and the Louisiana Philharmonic.
+Additionally, he has appeared with the Los Angeles Chamber Orchestra, Orquesta National do Porto Portugal, and the Louisiana Philharmonic, as well as the Jacksonville, North Carolina, and Charlotte Symphony Orchestras.
 Bairos’s 2009 debut recording of Raw Emotions with the Iceland Symphony Orchestra—which featured concertos by North American living composers—was met with critical acclaim from Fanfafe Magazine.

 After an extensive two-year search involving more than 200 applicants from around the world, in 2013 Bairos was appointed the Amarillo Symphony’s 17th Music Director and Conductor.
 Through his fresh and inventive programming, introduction of the new Premium Pops Series, as well as his community-driven initiatives such as Class Act, Bairos has helped transform the Amarillo Symphony into a multifaceted vehicle for art and community cooperation.
 In 2014, Bairos and the Amarillo Symphony established the first-ever Composer-in-Residence with young American Chris Rogerson.

 Along with composer Sam Hyken, Bairos is co-founder and Artistic Director of Nu Deco Ensemble, a virtuosic and eclectic chamber orchestra designed for the 21st Century.
-With residency at Miami’s The Light Box at Goldman Warehouse, Bairos oversees the mission of executing adventurous and exciting classical based collaborative performances, while presenting various styles of music, art, and media in both traditional and alternative concert venues.
+With residency at Miami’s The Light Box at Goldman Warehouse, Bairos and Hyken oversee the mission of executing adventurous and exciting classical based collaborative performances, while presenting various styles of music, art, and media in both traditional and alternative concert venues.

-The wide range of Bairos's artist collaborations include MacArthur “Genius” Fellowship recipient Jeremy Denk, famed American pianist Garrick Ohlsson, internationally acclaimed guitarist Miloś Karadaglić, as well as eclectic cross-over group Project Trio, electronic dance music duo AfroBeta, and multi-platinum selling singer-song-writer Ben Folds, to name a few.
+The wide range of Bairos's artist collaborations include MacArthur “Genius” Fellowship recipient Jeremy Denk, famed American pianist Garrick Ohlsson, internationally acclaimed guitarist Pablo Saint Villagas, as well as eclectic cross-over group Project Trio, and electronic dance music duo AfroBeta.
+Bairos also has a long relationship with multi-platinum selling singer-song-writer, Ben Folds

 Committed to education, Bairos and the Amarillo Symphony have introduced Class Act, which passionately presents insightful and engaging music performances to schools across the Texas panhandle.
 Along with regularly coaching and conducting the Amarillo Youth Orchestras, Bairos has crafted orchestral programs and concerts for orchestras, including SymphonyKids and Carnegie Hall's Link Up program, that have enriched the lives of children across United States and abroad.